Hello Rotarians - Hard to believe the end of the Rotary year is just 4 weeks away. It's been an honor to serve as your President.

 Mail it to Manhattan Rotary Club, PO Box 331, Manhattan, KS 66505-0331, or the Greater Manhattan Community Foundation, 555 Poyntz, Suite 269, Manhattan, KS 66502, with the memo saying, ‘Rotary Club Cup Money.’

-You may also contribute Cup Money via Venmo, using the QR Code:
+You may also contribute Cup Money via Venmo with QR Code:

 Rotary Foundation - To make contributions: